 Bitcoin Magazine spoke with Storj founder Shawn Wilkinson, who said that the presentation did a good job on half the picture:

 “Traditionally, law enforcement could knock on the door of a third-party provider for access to information.
 As this is abused and data becomes more and more abstract and distributed (for economic and reliability) this will become almost impossible.
 This should lead to a decrease in cybercrimes as well.
 If governments can’t get access to it, neither can attackers.”

 Further, he noted that it missed some of the benefits to law enforcement:

 “[It] Misses the possible use cases with this type of system in law enforcement.
-For example, handling of digital evidence in a public and verifiable way. “[This was] Not possible before.”
+For example, handling of digital evidence in a public and verifiable way.
+[This was] Not possible before.”

-of a phone theft on Youtube, the detective assigned to the case was eventually provided with a signed (with an indelible ink pen) DVD by the person who captured the video.
+For example, in a popular dashcam video of a phone theft on Youtube, the detective assigned to the case was eventually provided with a signed (with an indelible ink pen) DVD by the person who captured the video.
 This seems like an antiquated way to prove authorship.

 The presentation offered the following “solutions”:

 Regarding Jurisdiction: “Legal duty (based on a warrant, of course) for third parties (companies) to hand over data locally in countries they offer their services in.”

 Regarding Enforcement: “Seizure and acquisition moves back to the [end user or] client (not the hoster [or company].)
 [This creates a] New legal paradigm regarding the ‘location’ of data.”